 The Coach House.
 Computer facilities are located here.
-The College is a member of the Educational Information Services statewide computer network which supports multilanguage, high-speed service for administrative and academic users.
+The College is a member of the Educational Information Services statewide computer network which supports multillanguage, high-speed service for administrative and academic users.

 Heritage Hall.
-Air-conditioned and complete with furnishings and appliances, Heritage Hall and Pioneer Hall, the other student residence, provide apartment-style living for 530 students.
+Air-conditioned and complete with furnishings and appliances, Heritage Hall and Pioneer Hall, provide apartment-style living for 530 students.